andyborrell/pygamezero_bird/docs/source/part3.rst

 Try this out.
 Now Barry should become a ghost when you hit the bottom pipe, but it looks like there are still three problems:

- 1. Barry can still fly through the top pipe!
+ 1. Barry stays as a ghost even when the game resets.
- 2. Barry stays as a ghost even when the game resets.
+ 2. Barry can still fly through the top pipe!
- 3. You can still flap and fly along even as a ghost. (see below)
+ 3. You can still flap and fly along even as a ghost.

- *As a challenge try to fix problems 1 & 2 now.*   Once you've done that we'll look at fixing number 3 togther.
+*Try to fix problems 1 & 2 now.*   Once you've done that we'll look at fixing number 3 together.
 Now might also be a good time to try changing the size of :code:`gap` to tune the difficulty of the game.

-We'd like to stop Barry from flying while he's a ghost.
+We'd like to stop Barry from flapping while he's a ghost.
 The code which makes him fly needs a way of knowing if he's still alive.
-We could use the barry_the_bird.image variable, because that changes when he dies.
+We could use the :code:`barry_the_bird.image` variable, because that changes when he dies.
 But it's better to add a new variable to make our code cleaner and less likely to break if we make changes later.

-Add this line after we create barry_the_bird as an Actor (this is the line that starts :code:`barry_the_bird = Actor`)
+Add this line after we create :code:`barry_the_bird` as an :code:`Actor` (this is the line that starts :code:`barry_the_bird = Actor`)

 .. code:: python